Brian Clough: Legacy

 In August 2005, the stretch of the A52 linking Nottingham and Derby was renamed Brian Clough Way.
 His widow Barbara expressed her gratitude to Nottingham City Council, saying: "Brian would have been amazed but genuinely appreciative".
 Since the opening of the Nottingham Express Transit system, tram No. 215 has been named Brian Clough.

 After a long process of fundraising, Clough's home town of Middlesbrough commissioned a statue of him, which was unveiled on 16 May 2007.
 Although there was a movement to erect a statue in his birthplace at Grove Hill, the site chosen was the town's Albert Park, through which he usually walked on his way from home to Ayresome Park, Middlesbrough's former stadium.

 In August 2008, a tribute website was set up in honour of Clough with the backing of his family.
 This helped to raise money for a statue of Clough, which was erected in Nottingham's Old Market Square on 6 November 2008.
 In December 2006, the Brian Clough Statue Fund in Nottingham announced it had raised £69,000 in just 18 months for a statue of Clough in the city.
 The winning statue was selected from a choice of three designs in January 2008.
 The site chosen for the statue was at the junction of King Street and Queen Street in the centre of Nottingham.
 On 6 November 2008, the statue was unveiled by Clough's widow Barbara, in front of a crowd of more than 5,000 people.

 The tribute website brianclough.com is still attracting visitors from around the world and was praised by Barbara Clough on its tenth anniversary in 2010.
-Barabara Clough said she hoped it would "continue to be a success for many years".
+Barbara Clough said she hoped it would "continue to be a success for many years".

 In 2007 and 2008, a redevelopment scheme building new houses on the old Middlesbrough General Hospital site named roads after famous former Middlesbrough F.C. players, including Willie Maddren, George Camsell and Clough.

 Derby County and Nottingham Forest competed for the inaugural Brian Clough Trophy at Pride Park on 31 July 2007.
 In future, any league, cup or friendly game played between Derby and Forest will automatically become a Brian Clough Trophy game.
 Proceeds from the games will go to charities in the East Midlands.

 In April 2009, Derby County announced that they would erect a statue of Clough and Peter Taylor at Pride Park, with sculptor Andy Edwards, who previously produced the Steve Bloomer bust already in the stadium, commissioned for the statue.
 The Brian Clough and Peter Taylor Monument was officially unveiled in a family service on 27 August 2010 and publicly on 28 August 2010.